Live at the Greek Theatre (Joe Bonamassa album): Critical reception

-While Christopher Bohlsen praised the performance in Live at the Greek Theatre, Bohlsen noted that the two hour duration of the album would not please everyone.
+While Christopher Bohlsen praised the performance in Live at the Greek Theatre, Bohlsen noted that the two-hour duration of the album would not please everyone.
 Similarly, Mark Deming of AllMusic said Joe Bonamassa showcased what he learnt from his musical influences.

+Accolades

+Live at the Greek Theatre was nominated for Best Traditional Blues Album at the 59th Annual Grammy Awards in 2017.